nimna29/Nimna29/README.md

 🌱 I’m currently learning **Cybersecurity, Networking, Linux, AI/Machine Learning**

-💬 Ask me about **Python, React, Web Development, IoT, Automation, Cyber Security, Machine Learning, and more**
+💬 Ask me about **Python, React, Web Development, IoT, Automation, Cyber Security, Machine Learning, and more tech stuff**

 ⚡ Fun fact **Dark mode not only eases eye strain in low light but also deters bugs, as they are attracted to light**